 Transit Tram Journeys in Upper Silesia

 In some instances, a tram journey could begin in Poland, pass through German territory and then re-enter Poland.
 Those types of tram journeys took place in transit trams (Polish tramwaje tranzytowe).
 In such cases, just after crossing the Polish-German border, German border officials would enter the tram at their border post.
 They would ensure the doors remained closed and no one got on or off the tram while it was passing through in transit.
-During this time, passenger documents would be checked.
 When the tram reached the German border post just before the Polish border, the officials would alight and the tram would continue across the border into Poland.

 While the aim of the German–Polish Convention on Upper Silesia was to ease travel between the two countries, the exact opposite happened.
 The border checks outlined above severely disrupted travel and both the new German and Polish tramway operators systematically liquidated several cross-border tramway crossings that were regarded as being problematic.